-B. Procedures for Violations
+Procedures for Violations

-The following procedures are used for the violations of the student code of conduct
+The following procedures are used for the violations of the student code of conduct:

-- 1. Investigation of the infraction - 2.
-Hearing with administrator or representative and parties concerned. - 3.
-Attempt to contact parent or guardian by email or phone. - 4.
-Disciplinary action.
+- (1) Investigation of the infraction. - (2) Meeting with administrator or representative and parties concerned. - (3) Attempt to contact parent or guardian by email or phone. - (4) Disciplinary action assigned.

-C. Discipline Behavior Contracts
+Discipline Behavior Contracts

-Students who consistently have discipline issues within the building will be placed on a Behavior Contract.
+Students who consistently have discipline issues within the building will be placed on a behavior contract.
 This is a means to help support your student in modifying the problem behavior.
 Behavior contracts are the responsibility of the student to carry to each class and have it filled out by all teachers assigned.

-D. After-School Administrative/Teacher Detention
+After-School Administrative/Teacher Detention

 After-school detentions are part of the discipline process here at CMS for students who fail to follow classroom/building expectations.
-Students who fail to serve an assigned after school detention will be placed in ISS the following day.
-Assigned detentions follow the below guidelines
+Students who fail to serve an assigned after school detention will be placed in ISS.
+Assigned detentions follow the below guidelines: